Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

 • A subset of pre-proposals will be invited for full proposals, which are also submitted through the online proposal submission system.

 • Selected full proposals will proceed to a “Deep Dive” review that is expected to take approximately three weeks.
-During this time applicants will need to commit significant effort to respond to the Deep Dive team’s inquiries.
+During this time applicants will need to commit significant effort to work with the Deep Dive team and respond to the team’s inquiries

-• The earliest applicants will be informed of review decisions will be the end of October 2024.
+• The earliest applicants will be informed of review decisions will be July 2025.

-• Seedling support will not exceed $50,000, split between funding to the proposers and consultants.
+• Seedling support will not exceed $50,000 total cost, split between funding to the proposers and consultants.
+We expect to make up to 15 Seedling awards from this solicitation.

 • The anticipated performance period is up to 12 months, which can be renewed for up to an additional three 12-month periods with CINTA, NTH, and NIH approval.